Client-Centered Psychology: All About What the Client Needs! (First Hub)

-The value in religion is only given by the person who believes it.
-A therapist can do little to add value to a person's beliefs, so the focus should not be on validating the client's beliefs, but on validating the person's worth and connecting to the client within her system of beliefs without judgement.
+The value of religion is only given by the person who believes it.
+A therapist can do little to add value to a person's beliefs, so the focus should not be on validating the client's beliefs, but on validating the person's worth and connecting to the client within his or her system of beliefs without judgment.

 Take what is of value to the client and then use it to help the person heal.
 The reality of a person's belief is also individual.